Vilseck-Lab/LaDyBUGS/README.md

 https://academiccharmm.org/program

 # For ligand perturbations, create a hybrid topology
 Use the msld-py-prep repository to create a CHARMM hybrid ligand topology.
-A tutorial for this process can be found in that repository. <br>
+A tutorial for this process can be found in that repository: https://github.com/Vilseck-Lab/msld-py-prep
-https://github.com/Vilseck-Lab/msld-py-prep

-Be sure that the files in `toppar/` match the version of cgenff that you use for ligand CGenFF parameterization.
+Be sure that the files in `prep/toppar/` match the version of cgenff that you use for ligand CGenFF parameterization.